 With an outstanding mix of price and performance, Dr. Mercola’s Complete Probiotics for Cats & Dogs easily earns our nod as the best overall probiotics for cats.
-While it doesn’t come in a large container, the small dosage means that it can last a long time.
+While it doesn’t come in a large container, the small dosage can last a long time.

-This probiotic helps with both your cat’s overall energy level and digestive health, and it’s easy enough to administer, even to picky eaters.
-Dr. Mercola loaded this probiotic formula with 58 billion colony-forming units (CFUs) of 14 different beneficial bacteria strains, which makes it an extremely effective option to boost your cat’s immunity.
+This probiotic helps your cat’s overall energy level and digestive health, and it’s easy enough to administer, even to picky eaters.
+Dr. Mercola loaded this probiotic formula with 58 billion colony-forming units (CFUs) of 14 beneficial bacteria strains, making it an extremely effective option to boost your cat’s immunity.

 2. Pet Naturals Daily Probiotic Cat Chews — Best Value

-While it does help regulate digestive function, it’s not as effective as some other options out there.
-Since they’re treats instead of a powder, they’re easy to administer, and each container lasts a full month.
+While it does help regulate digestive function, it’s not as effective as other options.
+Since they’re treats instead of powder, they’re easy to administer, and each container lasts a full month.

 With their outstanding duck flavor, cats love them, and with their low price, it’s easily the best probiotic for cats for the money!